Student Accessibility Services (SAS)

 - Section 504 from High School

-Or you can visit Sierra College’s Learning Opportunity Center to get tested and verified.
+Or, you can visit Sierra College’s Learning Disability Services to get tested and verified.

 All information is strictly confidential.
 Your instructor will not know you have a disability until you request an accommodation.
 An instructor is not entitled to know your specific disability.

-Meet with a General Counselor or a SAS Counselor
+Meet with an Academic Counselor or SAS Counselor

-Student Accessibility Services counselors provide the same services as general counseling.
-You can see any counselor you wish for general counseling.
-However, you must meet with SAS faculty and sign your MAP (My Academic Plan) every semester to receive services.
-You always have the option of not using the programs and services available to you.
+Student Accessibility Services counselors provide the same services as academic counseling.
+You can see any counselor you wish for academic counseling.
+However, you must meet with an SAS Counselor and sign your Educational Plan every semester to continue receiving SAS services.
+You always have the option of not using the SAS programs and services available to you.